"Momentary Realities" OPENING September 4th 6:30-9pm

 Cinnabar’s first opening was September 5, 2013 and featured a solo show for artist George Krause.
 George Krause: San Miguel Exposed received the choice award for Foto Septiembre.
 In November 2013 Susan Oliver Heard was asked to be one of four co-chairs for the Blue Star gala and happily accepted to help Blue Star raise money for the support of contemporary artists in San Antonio.
 Susan Oliver Heard is a member of Leadership San Antonio’s 39th class and she is currently treasurer for Debra Guerrero’s campaign for precinct four county commissioner.
 In January of 2014 Cinnabar was awarded “best new gallery on 2013” by the Rivard report.
 Susan is looking forward to a really wonderful art season in the Spring of 2014 and will be serving on the Red Dot committee for Blue Star as well as the committees for the SAMA and ArtPace galas.
 Cinnabar exhibited in the Santa Fe art fair July 2013 and has plans to exhibit in Art Lima in Peru in March 2014.

-Allison Skopec is ecstatic to be Cinnabar’s newest addition.
+Allison Skopec is ecstatic to be involved with Cinnabar.
 Originally from Houston, Texas, she moved a few miles down I-10 to attend Trinity University (’13) where she was a Studio Art/Environmental Studies double major with a minor in Art History.
 During her time at Trinity, she spent the spring of her junior year in Vienna, Austria where she studied architecture and art at the Technische Universität Wien and worked as an intern for World Wildlife Fund-DCPO.
 She is a visual artist, environmentalist, and child of the internet.

 Cinnabar hours: Tuesday- Thursday 12-6, Friday & Saturday 12-8, Sunday 12-6,Monday by appointment